mburley127/TradingIndicators/README.md

 Finally, the `plot_function()` is used to display selected tickers after applying the filter.

 #### RSI.ipynb
 RSI (Relative Strength Index) measures recent price changes to evaluate overbought or oversold conditions in an asset.
 The notebook analyzes 50 stock tickers and computes RSI values using the `calculate_rsi` function.
 A filtering method is applied to generate buying or selling trends based on the RSI values.
+The logic for filtering includes the following:
+    - Below 30 - indicate oversold conditions which generates a potential BUY signal, expect the price to rebound or correct upward after being oversold from downward selling pressure
-The logic for filtering includes conditions such as below 30 indicating oversold conditions (potential BUY signal) and above 70 indicating overbought conditions (potential SELL signal).
-Finally, the `plot_function()` is used to display selected tickers after applying the filter.
+    - Above 70 - indicate overbought conditions which generates a potential SELL signal Finally, the `plot_function()` is used to display selected tickers after applying the filter.

 #### Indicator Values Verification
 A link to verify indicator values is provided [here](https://aiolux.com/reports/analytics-technical-indicators?scroll=pills-tab&symbol=GOOG&tab_name=macd&utf8=%E2%9C%93).